DinoChiesa/Apigee-Java-Xslt/Readme.md

 from the message processor.
 The contents of the URL will be cached.

-The engine property is optional, and defaults to saxon.
+The engine property is optional, and defaults to saxon, which is included in the Apigee Edge runtime.
 You can also specify xalan here.
+If you do that you will need to supply the xalan jars.

 The input property specifies where to find the content to be transformed.
 This must be a variable name.
 Do not use curly-braces.
 If